Get the best life insurance rate when flat extras are involved.

 The following are questions you should ask:

-- Are there any other expenses such as a table rating being added to the policy?
+• Are any other expenses, such as a table rating, added to the policy?

-- If yes, what are the details of other companies?
+• If yes, what are the details of the other companies?

 Price differences exist from company to company.

-Make sure you know what all of the best companies are offering before accepting a policy.
+Make sure you know what all the best companies offer before accepting a policy.

 Medical

-Medical flat extras are common for cancer survivors, people with HIV, and those treated for alcohol or drug abuse.
+Medical flat extras are standard for cancer survivors, people with HIV, and those treated for alcohol or drug abuse.

-Most are temporary, lasting 5 years or less.
+Most are temporary, lasting five years or less.

-We’ll shop life insurance companies for offers, and many will come back with a flat extra lasting 5 years for example.
+We’ll shop life insurance companies for offers, and many will come back with a flat extra lasting five years, for example.

-When we re-shop the market the next year, we may find you a different company offering a flat extra for 3 years.
+When we re-shop the market the following year, we may find you a different company offering a flat extra for three years.

 As time passes, you may be less of a risk to life insurers.